- University of Chicago Pritzker School of Medicine, Chicago, Illinois – MD

 - University of Chicago – Biochemistry and Molecular Biology, M.S., PhD

 Dr. McNeel’s clinical interests are in medical oncology, specifically genitourinary cancer.
-He is board certified in internal medicine.

 View Dr. Douglas McNeel's publications on MyBibliography